Louis-Cagnion/Louis-Cagnion/README.md

 ## Hello there 👋

-I'm a French psycho, currently student in 42 school.
+I'm currently student in 42 school.

 ---